-The College, to a large extent, follows the internal evaluation mechanism as guided by the affiliating university.
-The continuous Internal Evaluation system has been a part of the evaluation mechanism for UG PG Programmes.
+Institutional Reforms in continuous evaluation: The College, to a large extent, follows the internal evaluation mechanism as guided by the affiliating university.
+The continuous Internal Evaluation system has been a part of the evaluation mechanism since 2013-14 for PG Programmes and since 2016-17 for UG Programmes.
 In addition to the reforms initiated by the university, the college has implemented the following strategies to evaluate the performance of the students.
 Conducting Class Tests: After the completion of the admission process, the departments conduct the Bridge Course for the entry-level students.
 Based on the course content prescribed by the university, a class test is conducted to identify the slow and advanced learners.
 However, after completion of Remedial Classes, the slow learners' progression is checked through the test exam.
 This practice has proved itself as a reliable source of the evaluation of the students' progression in learning.
 To check the learning outcomes of the courses periodically, the departments conduct the tests in which the students demonstrate the level of their knowledge acquisition.
 Besides traditional methods such as Home Assignment and tutorials, new methods such as open book tests, oral tests, classroom seminars, multiple-choice question series, quiz, group discussions were introduced at the departmental level.
-The details and reports are collected for the discussion and cross-checking of the heads and principal.
+The details and reports are collected for the discussion and crosschecking of the heads and principal.
 This reform helped to track the progress of knowledge acquisition and to measure the course outcomes.
 Introduction of Test Examination: The examination committee prepares the schedule of the term examination and displays its notification on the notice board and the website.
 The teachers set the question papers as per the patterns of the university examination.
 The answer-books are assessed by the teachers in the college itself and results are prepared and displayed on the notice- board.
 The results are also communicated in the classroom and the students are counselled as per the requirement to improve the performance in the university examination.
-Providing the Answerbooks to the students: To make the internal evaluation more reliable and transparent, the class-test papers, assignments and terminal exam papers are given to the students to verify their presentation.
+Providing the Answer-books to the students: To make the internal evaluation more reliable and transparent, the class-test papers, assignments and terminal exam papers are given to the students to verify their presentation.
 Their shortcomings and progressions in the tests and assignments are discussed and proper suggestions are given to each student to improve his/her presentation in future.
 E-Tests: The departments are encouraged to conduct e-test by using Google Classroom and Google Forms.
-The teachers of the concerned subjects conducted the online tests and submitted the reports.
+A Few Depts conducted the online tests and submitted the reports.